zmalone/chef-web-docs/source/controls-for-compliance/ubuntu/create-a-basic-audit-control/6/_index.md

 ## 6. Update your web server configuration to meet compliance

-In the previous step, we saw that three files and one directory failed audit.
+In the previous step, we saw that three files and one directory failed the audit.

 * <code class="file-path">/var/www/html/index.html</code>
 * <code class="file-path">/var/www/html/pages</code>